 RESTRICTED FREE AGENTS

 Seattle also has five players who are restricted free agents, meaning Seattle can give them a qualifying offer that means it can then match any offer the player receives or potentially get compensation if he leaves.
 If Seattle does not get a qualifying offer then player becomes an unrestricted free agent.
-But that number reduced to four on Monday night when the team tendered cornerback Justin Coleman, all but assuring he will stay in the fold in 2018.
-Teams have until April 20 to give offer sheets to RFAs.
+Other teams have until April 20 to give offer sheets to RFAs.

 DE Dion Jordan: Seahawks placed a first-round tender on Jordan, meaning they will pay him $1.907 million in 2018 if no team is willing to part with a first-round pick to sign him.
 Seattle also has the ability to match any offer.